Georgia DUI Felony

 With a felony on your record, you may have a criminal record that lasts a lifetime.
 This can prove troublesome when applying for certain jobs, housing, or even loans.
 Convicted felons are also prohibited from voting and owning firearms.

-The experienced DUI lawyers at HTW&W understand that having a felony on your record can negatively impact your life.
+The experienced DUI lawyers at Kohn & Yager understand that having a felony on your record can negatively impact your life.
 It is for that reason that they will work tirelessly on your case in order to secure the best possible outcome.
 For a free consultation on your case, please contact our law office today.